How to communicate end of year events for your high school

 High school communication strategies are crucial for end of year events.
 Here are several different ideas of how to communicate these end of year events to your families, students, faculty and community.

 During the last couple weeks of school events and activities, the school acts as the marching band conductor and the seniors like marching band participants—but everyone is playing a different song, and it’s very hectic.
 Emotions are high with the graduating class, their families, and a community braced for some late nights of tire screeching, loud parties, and toilet paper hanging from trees.

 To put on this “production,” schools have to be organized with the different types of communication they will need between families, students, other schools in their district, and the outside community.
 Outlined below are end of year activities and tips on how to best communicate them to the appropriate audience.

 The most important school communication during these last couple of weeks of school is with your families.
 As stressed as your high school is with getting grades out, coordinating a graduation ceremony, and end of year finals, families are just as busy planning graduation parties, coordinating with relatives, and emotionally preparing for their 12th graders to be done with school and move to their next life path.
 Because these events are so important, we recommend sharing the information in as many places as possible.

-“How to Graduate” should be visible on your website on the 12th grade page.
-It should also be on the district site, as well as a quick-link on your homepage during the last semester
+Graduation Requirements “How to Graduate” should be visible on your website on the 12th grade page.
+It should also be on the district site, as well as a quick-link on your homepage during the last semester of school.

 School to Community Communication